danielrosehill/LLM-Outputs/README.md

 # Helpful GPT Outputs

-This is a "first entry" style repository for my GPT work storing unorganised or loosely organised outputs from various GPTs.
+This repository contains some ChatGPT outputs grouped by folder.

+Most of the prompts are **unedited** GPT output.

  ## Author